Cheap Labor Day Getaways for Families in All 50 States

 The Keystone State is home to moving memorials commemorating events that changed the course of American history.
 The National Civil War Museum in Harrisburg is known as the "only museum in the United States that portrays the entire story of the American Civil War" ($12 for adults, $10 for students, $44 for families).
 The Flight 93 National Memorial near Shanksville pays tribute to the passengers and crew who thwarted an attack on the U.S. Capitol on Sept.
 11, 2001.

 Let Providence be your guide to Rhode Island.
 Start with the Museum of Natural History and Planetarium ($2 for the museum, $3 for the planetarium).
-After exploring the cosmos and the history of Rhode Island, relax in the Roger Williams Park Botanical Center ($5 for ages 13 to 64, $2 for kids 6 to 12), or take a leisurely stroll around town and learn a bit more Providence history with a self-guided historical tour.
+After exploring the cosmos and the history of Rhode Island, relax in the Roger Williams Park Botanical Center ($5, or $2 for kids 6 to 12), or take a leisurely stroll around town and learn a bit more Providence history with a self-guided historical tour.

-For a little fun by the sea, attend the free Beach, Boogie, and BBQ Festival in Myrtle Beach to sample barbecue, cruise classic cars, dance to live music, and much more.
-For those who like a faster pace, Bojangles' Southern 500 NASCAR race in Darlington offers more thrills (starting at $40 for adults, $22 for kids).
-Or head to Chapin for the annual Labor Day Festival and Parade (free), featuring a classic car show, a cupcake eating contest, live music, a children's carnival, and more.
+For a little fun by the sea, attend the free Beach Boogie & BBQ Festival in Myrtle Beach (Sept.
+1-2) to sample barbecue, cruise classic cars, dance to live music, and much more.
+For those who like a faster pace, Bojangles' Southern 500 NASCAR race in Darlington offers more thrills (starting at $40 for adults, $27 for kids).
+Or head to Chapin for the annual Labor Day Festival and Parade (free), featuring a classic car show, live music, a children's carnival, and more.

 Graceland, the home of Elvis Presley, offers a free "visitor walk-up" to the King's gravesite from 7:30 a.m. to 8:30 a.m. daily.
 Otherwise, admission is $38.75 for adults and $34.90 for kids.
-For a more affordable music experience, head east to the Summertown Bluegrass Reunion ($8 to $10) -- three days of live music, food, dancing, crafts, and more.
+For a more affordable music experience, head east to the Summertown Bluegrass Reunion (Aug.
+31 to Sept.
+2, $8 on Friday, $10 on Saturday) -- three days of live music, food, dancing, crafts, and more.
 In Nashville, country music fans can recall the genre's legends during a stroll on the Country Music Walk of Fame and take a tour of historic Ryman Auditorium, the "mother church of country music" ($15 to $30).

 Houston, we don't have a problem.
-In fact, it's easy to visit the NASA Mission Control Center, where the team monitoring Apollo 13 heard the crew utter those famous words ($25 for adults, $20 for kids 4 to 11).
-If exercise is what puts you in orbit, consider entering or watching the Labor Day TriRock Austin Triathlon.
-And if all the activity leaves you feeling a bit parched, quench the thirst along the Fort Worth Ale Trail, a mapped-out tour of the popular and growing local craft beer scene.
+In fact, it's easy to visit the NASA Mission Control Center, where the team monitoring Apollo 13 heard the crew utter those famous words ($30 for adults, $25 for kids 4 to 11).
+And if Texas heat leaves you feeling a bit parched, quench the thirst along the Fort Worth Ale Trail, a mapped-out tour of the popular and growing local craft beer scene.

 Utah is known for its unmatched scenic beauty and rich Mormon history.
 For the former, visit Zion National Park or Arches National Park, where visitors will find the iconic rock arches so often associated with the Utah wilderness.
 Entrance fees are $30 a vehicle for Zion and $25 for Arches (both valid for seven days).
 If the fascinating and unique history of Salt Lake City provides more intrigue, consider a walking tour of downtown, where many notable sites are within a short distance of each other.